mrdk/mind/doc/control.rst

 .. word:: raw-argv         ( -- addr ) |K|, "raw-arg-v"

    Address of an array of cells.
-The array has :word:`raw-argc` + 1 elements, and the last element is always 0.
+The array has `raw-argc` + 1 elements, and the last element is always 0.
 The other elements are pointers to strings.
-These strings are the command line arguments of :word:`mind`.
+These strings are the command line arguments of `mind`.
 They are usually part of system memory and therefore immutable.

 The program options are accessible through the following words: